mikekeith52/FSU_SQL/README.md

     - On your account dashboard, click the "Compute" icon on the left
     - Select "Create compute" on the top-right
     - Use "FSU Cluster" for the compute name
-    - Any option for Databricks Runtime Option will work (safest is to use the default one offered to you)
+    - Any option for the Databricks Runtime Option will work (safest is to use the default one offered to you)
     - Create Compute
 4. Upload cogsley_clients.csv and cogsley_sales.csv to the default database
     - Select the main databricks logo on the top-left